TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 GET a CityMotion-Web at a set of coordinates.

 This endpoint returns a fully-formed HTML webpage (using the React framework), that displays transportation choices at the supplied coordinates.
-The information is curated by TransitScreen for your users.
 The information asynchronously updates every 55 seconds.

 Obtain your user’s Location Services latitude and longitude and pass the information to the endpoint URL string.
 If the user changes location, the webpage will not update to the user’s location.
 You must update the URL string with the new coordinates and reload the WebView.